adityapatwardhan1/logtrack/README.md

 ## XGBOOST ML Anomaly Detection

 Detects abnormal log entries based upon a pre-trained XGBoost model.
-Such a model is constructed using a dataset of HDFS (Hadoop Distributed File System) logs, as found in Loglizer [@DBLP:conf/issre/HeZHL16].
+Such a model is constructed using a dataset of HDFS (Hadoop Distributed File System) logs, as found in Loglizer [He et al, 2016].

 ### Training the XGBoost Model
 To train and save the XGBoost model, there are two options.